Calling Test

 Step 2: Look at Your Impact

-Your greatest impact often happens so naturally that you do not even notice it.
-Ask the people around you: "When have I made the biggest difference in your life?"
+Your greatest impact often happens so naturally that you don't notice it.
+Ask the people around you: when have I made the biggest difference in your life?
 Their answers will surprise you.
+Fruit doesn't lie.
+Look at what your life has actually produced — that's data your résumé doesn't capture.

 Step 3: Look at Your Pain